EugenMayer/chef-shorewall_ng/README.md

     chef exec kitchen converge

-There are to test suites, `default` for testing shorewall 4 and `shorewall5` to ensure we can install shorewall5 e.g. for docker support.
+There are to test suites, `default` for testing  `shorewall5` to ensure we can install shorewall5 e.g. for docker support.

 Credits
 -----------